 A corporation's investments into earlystage companies are largely driven by strategic and commercial motivations.
-Whether it's obtaining a license to the startup's technology, cooperating on a research and development initiative, securing a commitment from the startup to supply a product or technology, or the opportunity to evaluate the startup with an eye toward acquisition, the key drivers of CVC investments are often strategic objectives the corporation wishes to address.
+Whether it's obtaining a license to the startup's technology, cooperating on a research and development initiative, securing a commitment from the startup to supply a product or technology, or the opportunity to evaluate the startup with an eye toward acquisition, the key drivers of CVC investments are often strategic objectives the corporation wishes to address.20

 The CVC structure can take a few forms.
-For one, corporations can join an existing venture capital fund as a limited partner.
-Alternatively, corporations can use current operating business units and task them with venture capital investing.
-Another option would be for dedicated funds to be co-managed by a venture capital fund and the corporation.
-Most commonly, however, a corporation creates a wholly-owned subsidiary, and that subsidiary operates exclusively to make venture capital investments and retains employees to manage those investment activities.

-Type of Equity Investments and Special Terms in Legal Documents preferred equity rather than common equity.
+For one, corporations can join an existing venture capital fund as a limited partner.21 Alternatively, corporations can use current operating business units and task them with venture capital investing.22 Another option would be for dedicated funds to be co-managed by a venture capital fund and the corporation.23 Most commonly, however, a corporation creates a wholly-owned subsidiary, and that subsidiary operates exclusively to make venture capital investments and retains employees to manage those investment activities.24 preferred equity rather than common equity.
 Preferred equity offers the holder downside protection in the form of a liquidated preference or the right to receive,